X-ray Spectroscopy of Supernova Remnants ds9 Activity

 5.Click in the center of the Tycho SNR and drag a circular region completely around the whole remnant.

 6.Choose Analysis>Chandra Ed>CIAO: Sherpa Spectral fit.
-For "Model Type", choose "bremsstrahlung" (when you click on "power law", a menu will appear).
+For "Model Type", choose "bremsstrahlung" (click on "power law" and a menu will appear).
 It may take a few minutes for the plot to appear.
-NOTE: If this takes to long, or you are unable to get the plot, try Analysis>Chandra Ed>Quick Energy Spectrum Plot.
+NOTE: If this takes to long, the plot does not appear, try Analysis>Chandra Ed>Quick Energy Spectrum Plot.
 Note that the unit on the x-axis on this plot is eV rather than keV.

-7.On the graph window that comes up, choose Graph>linear-log.
+7.On the graph window that comes up, choose Graph>axes. and check Log under Ygrid.
 Maximize the screen by clicking the square in the upper right corner.

 Identify the emission lines in Tycho's SNR:

 9.To get the energy of each emission line, create a zoom box on the graph by holding the left mouse button down and dragging a box around the area of the emission line (peak).
-When you click again, a close-up of that area will appear.
+Click again and a close-up of that area will appear.
 Right clicking the mouse returns you to the original graph.
-(See Fig. 6)
+(See Figure 6)

 Fig. 6 Zoom in on an emission line

 10.Record the energies and identify the elements for each X-ray emission line/peak in the Data section and on your printed graph, using Table 1.
 If you have lines whose energy is not close to that of one of the elements in the chart, leave those lines unidentified.Plot the spectrum of G292.0+1.8 and identify the emission lines:

 11. On the chandra-ed.cfa.harvard.edu window, click the back arrow to go back to the previous page.
 "Obs ID 126 - G292.0+1.8 A REMARKABLE OXYGEN-RICH SUPERNOVA REMNANT".
 Again, do not close this window.